 With online shopping reigning supreme, scouring for thrift finds is still a viable option, when given the time, commitment and perhaps an enthusiasm for eBay filters, you will find one-of-a-kind items that today, the only way to acquire them is through the secondary market.
 That and the Internet holds no shortage of upcycled curators who have already done the work for you.
 I would highly recommend, in addition to online stores and Instagram accounts—browse Etsy.

 Loco Love Where cacao and healing herbs collide.
 Gift a box to them, one to you.
 The soul-soothing magic of this handcrafted chocolate is real.

-Dark Horse Organic Probiotic Vinaigrette Or anything Dark Horse really.
+Dark Horse Organic Probiotic Vinaigrette For those based in the United States, anything Dark Horse really.
 Vinaigrette as seen through the mind of Greg Arnold, of Dark Horse Organics.
-Organic Californian EVOO that incorporates a rich probiotic liquid, a byproduct of sauerkraut.
-Spiked with pine pollen, activated coconut charcoal and sea salt for an uplevelled pantry addition.
+Organic Californian EVOO incorporates a rich probiotic liquid, a byproduct of sauerkraut.
+Spiked with pine pollen, activated coconut charcoal and sea salt for an up-levelled pantry addition.

 Five Organic Extra Virgin Olive Oil Practical home gifts like olive oil are the chicest.
 Produced in Finiki Lakonias, Greece, each bottle is filled with a single-varietal olive oil produced in limited quantities by method of cold extraction.
 I think the packaging is beautiful too.

 Little Bird Organics Good Cookies No one makes cookies like these.
 A favourite from Megan Mays’s Unbakery beginnings, I couldn’t have been happier to realise these were 100% plants.
 Send happiness to others.
 Send some to yourself.